MrYsLab/pymata4/docs/api.md

-# Categorizing The API Methods

-To gain a better understanding of the API, let's divide the API into several categories, and then sort the methods by category.
+To gain a better understanding of the API, the API will be divided into several categories for discussion.

+> Explicit pymata4 terminology definitions will be shown in paragraphs formatted
+> like this one.

 The group of API categories is as follows: